 “There came a man sent from God, whose name was John.
 7 He came as a witness, to testify about the Light, so that all might believe through him.
 8 He was not the Light, but he came to testify about the Light.
 9 There was the true Light which, coming into…

-Mount Kaya, which is called Kayasan, is also known as Kofuji (Little Fuji) because of its slight resemblance to Mt.
+This mountain (about 360 meters) is about one-tenth the size of Mt.
 Fuji (3,776 meters).
 This mountain is approximately one twenty-fourth the size of Mount Everest (8,848 meters).

 And so for about an hour we huffed and puffed, exerted our strength, and made our way up the mountain little by little.
 (I think this is my second or third time I climbed this mountain, the first time being when I was five or six years old).